sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-sharepoint-agents.md

 ## Understand who can set up and use an agent

-**Set up an agent**:Anyone who can use SharePoint and can add new files to a site can set up an agent.
+**Set up an agent**: Anyone who can use SharePoint and can add new files to a site can set up an agent.
 **Use an agent**: Using an agent requires either an assigned Copilot license or your organization to have pay-as-you-go billing set up for agents in SharePoint.

 > [!IMPORTANT]